 - In most recipes, natural pressure release works the best allowing the lentils to cook soft and creamy

-- Lentils and beans are best when used within 6 months of purchase date.
+- Lentils and beans are best when used within 6 months of the purchase date.
 Older pulses may take a longer time to cook.
 You may need to add additional 5 minutes of pressure cook time

 - Organic beans and lentils also may need additional 5 minutes of pressure cook time